Elmer Davis: Early life and career

 Davis was born in Aurora, Indiana, the son of a cashier for the First National Bank of Aurora.
 One of his first professional writing jobs was with the Indianapolis Star, a position he held while attending Franklin College.
 A brilliant student, Davis received a Rhodes Scholarship to Queen's College, Oxford in 1910.
 His stay in England was cut short when his father fell ill and eventually died.
 Davis met his wife, Florence, in England.

 Upon his return to America, Davis became an editor for the pulp magazine Adventure, leaving after a year to work as a reporter and editorial writer for The New York Times.
 For the next decade, Davis reported on stories ranging from pugilist Jack Dempsey to evangelist Billy Sunday.
 It was his coverage of Billy Sunday that gained him notoriety.
 Davis later left The New York Times and became a freelance writer.

-Davis' best-known work is History of the New York Times.
-1851–1921 (New York: The New York Times, 1921).
+Davis' best-known work is History of the New York Times, 1851–1921 (New York: The New York Times, 1921).

-In 1928 Davis published his one and only novel Giant Killer, a retelling of the Biblical story of David.
+Davis' 1924 novel I'll Show You the Town was made into a film released in 1925.
+In 1928 he published the novel Giant Killer, a retelling of the Biblical story of David.